The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest: detail of the comoving transformation

 \section{detail of the comoving transformation}

-We show the full transformation of the QP from physical coordinates to comoving coordinates.
+We show the full transformation of the QP from physical to comoving coordinates.
 The Lagrangian can be expressed as

-where $M$, $v$, $m_\chi$, $\rho$, $\bar\rho$ and $\phi$ are mass of the simulation particle, velocity of simulation particle, mass of FDM, density in physical coordinate, average density in physical coordinate and gravitational potential.
+where $M$, $v$, $m_\chi$, $\rho$, $\bar\rho$ and $\phi$ are mass and velocity of simulation particles, mass of FDM, density in physical coordinate, average density in physical coordinate and gravitational potential, respectively.
 The first, second and the third terms in Eq.~\eqref{fulllagrangian} are the kinetic energy, the potential energy arising from the QP and the gravitational potential energy, respectively.
 We follow the basic transformations

 which incorporate the scale factor $a$ to account for the expansion of the universe.
 Here $r$ denotes the physical coordinates and $x$ denotes the comoving coordinates.

 After including the transformations, the Lagrangian Eq.~\eqref{fulllagrangian} becomes